Skip to content

 Required Minimum Distributions and the TSP

-One of the reasons guaranteed income is often discussed for TSP retirees is that predictable income can reduce reliance on discretionary withdrawals.
-If a portion of essential spending is stable, you can be more intentional about when and how you withdraw from the TSP during volatile periods.
+One of the reasons guaranteed income strategies are frequently discussed for TSP retirees is that predictable income can reduce reliance on discretionary withdrawals.
+If a portion of essential spending is stable from a guaranteed source, you can be more intentional about when and how you withdraw from the TSP during volatile periods — rather than being forced to sell regardless of market conditions.

 How Guaranteed Income Can Extend the Life of a TSP

-Guaranteed income can change how a TSP functions in retirement.
-Instead of relying entirely on market withdrawals, part of the account (or other retirement assets) can be repositioned to create predictable income that does not depend on market performance.
+Guaranteed income can fundamentally change how a TSP functions in retirement.
+Instead of relying entirely on market withdrawals for all income, part of the account or other retirement assets can be repositioned to create predictable income that does not depend on market performance.
 This can reduce pressure on the TSP during down markets and improve long-term sustainability.
+When essential expenses such as housing, utilities, food, and insurance are covered by predictable income, remaining TSP assets can be managed with greater flexibility — which can mean maintaining a more appropriate long-term investment approach, delaying withdrawals in down years, or keeping reserves for unexpected healthcare costs.

 Confidence often comes from knowing that essential income is protected while remaining assets stay flexible.
-When you design retirement income as a system—rather than relying on one account to do everything—your plan usually becomes more durable and easier to live with.
+When you design retirement income as a system — rather than relying on one account to do everything — your plan usually becomes more durable and easier to live with over what could be a decades-long retirement.

 Financial Protection Essentials